 Fine woven American made upholstery fabrics created to recapture the spirit of the Arts & Crafts era.
 Available by the yard for upholstery, drapery, bedspreads, throw pillows, window seats, table runners etc. Complimentary design assistance and professional in-house custom sewing.

 One of the best resources for reproduction Arts & Crafts wallpaper, ceiling paper and borders in the American style (rather than the English style).
 Matching curtain and upholstery fabrics available.
 The website is worth exploring just to complete your understanding of the nuances of wallpaper.
 The company makes mixing and matching easy by creating sets of complementing papers in can't-go-wrong patterns and colors.

 Authentic, hand- hammered copper hardware in the Arts & Crafts style.
 Every piece is individually made, so no two are exactly alike.

 Dard Hunter was a designer in the Royccroft community whose designs for books, leather, glass, and metal gave a unique and distinctive look to the Roycroft product line.
 He later became an adept papermaker, authoring 20 books on the subject, and font designer, largely creating what we now consider to be Arts & Crafts-style printing fonts.
 His eclectic designs are featured by the Dard Hunter Studios, along with new designs in the Hunter tradition.

 Elmira Stove Works

-While a contemporary range, refrigerator and dishwasher can be made to look perfectly at home in a restored Arts & Crafts kitchen, an appliance designed to look like it was made during the Arts & Crafts period would be a better choice.
-Elmira's appliances have the same innards as contemporary models, but look like you inherited them from you great grandmother.
+While a contemporary range, refrigerator, and dishwasher can be made to look perfectly at home in a restored Arts & Crafts kitchen, an appliance designed to look like it was made during the Arts & Crafts period would be a better choice.
+Elmira's appliances have the same innards as contemporary models, but look like you inherited them from your great-grandmother.